 - Cover crop best management practices (planting dates, seeding rates, soil fertility).

-- Cover crop benefits including use as high quality forage, nutrient scavenging, soil health, extending grazing season.
+- Cover crop benefits including use as high-quality forage, nutrient scavenging, soil health, extending the grazing season.

 - Double cropping with corn silage or other annual crops and factors to consider including adopting shorter- season corn, herbicide management, termination of cover crop, and manure management.

 Beneficiary Support: Farmer collaborators that hosted on-farm demonstrations received support from project coordinators in the area of project design, implementation, and data collection.
 Farmers assisted with some data collection and were provided with adequate instruction and materials for success.
 Project coordinators also supported all beneficiaries by developing easy access to informational sources by phone, email, internet, and both farm and office visits.